marcodb26/TabMania/README.md

 as the `unloaded` search keyword (since "loaded" is contained in `unloaded`).
 This will likely generate a list of search results including all the browser tabs you have (unless some are `loading`).
 If you only want to find the `loaded` tabs, type _^loaded_, and the `unloaded` tabs won't be included.

+### Searching beyond open tabs
+TabMania allows to include _Bookmarks_, _Recently closed_ tabs and _Browsing history_ items in your
+search.
+Go to the _Settings_ page, and under _General settings_ choose which you want included and which excluded.
+Do it at any time, even mid-search to filter in or out extra pages.
+TabMania restricts _Bookmarks_ and _Browsing history_ to a maximum of 500 items each during a search. _Recently closed_ tabs are capped by Chrome at a maximum of 25 top level items (either closed tabs or closed windows).

+Since all these classes represent pages that are not currently loaded, the TabMania convention is to show their tiles in black&white, similar to `unloaded` and `suspended` tabs.
+The tiles for each one of these classes of objects adds a little icon right before the page title, so you can easily identify which class they belong to. _Bookmarks_ and _Browsing history_ tiles also have their own dropdown menus, with specific actions you can take on them (for example, _Browsing history_ tiles will tell you how many times you've visited that page in the past, and when was the last time you've seen it). _Recently closed_ tabs on the other hand don't offer any action besides restoring the tab.

+Clicking on a _Recently closed_ tab will simply restore the tab, exactly like the corresponding action on the Chrome menu.
+Chrome removes tabs from the _Recently closed_ list once they're restored.
+When clicking on _Bookmarks_ or _Browsing history_ items, TabMania will instead first try to locate an open tab matching the same URL.
+If it finds one, it simply activates that tab and bring its window into focus, as if you had clicked the tile of that open tab.
+If TabMania can't find an open tab matching the URL of the _Bookmarks_ or _Browsing history_ item, it will open the corresponding URL in a new tab, either recycling an unused new tab you already have open, or opening a fresh new tab in the least tabbed window.

+Clicking the _Close_ button of _Bookmarks_ and _Browsing history_ items deletes the items from the _Bookmarks_ or _Browsing history_ (no undo).

 ## Pinned tabs and groups
 You can pin tabs (either via the Chrome tab menu or the extension tile menu action), and you can pin